nus-cs2113-AY2021S2/tp/docs/UserGuide.md

     e.g. for `help [OPTIONAL_COMMAND]...` both `help` and `help add delete` are valid commands.
 >
 >
-> - Parameters can be given in any order.\
+> - Parameters starting with a slash (`/`) can be given in any order.\
-    e.g. if a command specifies `/s SYMPTOMS /p PRESCTIPTION` as its parameters, `/p PRESCTIPTION /s SYMPTOMS` is also acceptable.
+    e.g. if a command specifies `/s SYMPTOMS /p PRESCTIPTION` as its parameters, `/p PRESCTIPTION /s SYMPTOMS` is also acceptable.\
+>   However, for `record DATE /s SYMPTOMS`, `record /s SYMPTOMS DATE` is not acceptable.\
+>   For first-time users, we recommend that you follow the sequence given in this section.
 >
 >
 > - If a parameter is expected only once in the command, but you specify it multiple times, only the last occurrence of